Safijah/Mini-application-for-patients/README.md

 Restore nuget packages manager:
 Right click on Solutions -> Restore NuGet packages

-When you start the application, migrations are started automatically and the database is populated with data.
+When you start the application, migrations are started automatically and the database is filled in with data.

 (SuperAdmin): Username: safija.hubljar@edu.fit.ba Password: Test1_